Eat a heart-healthy diet

 Feast on fish

-Eating oily fish such as salmon, mackerel, herring, anchovies and sardines can help to protect your heart, yet most of us aren’t getting enough.
-Eat one portion a week, or two to three if you’ve had a heart attack.
+Fish is a good source of vitamins, minerals and protein and oily fish such as salmon, mackerel, herring, anchovies and sardines contains omega-3 fats which may help to protect your heart.
+Eat two portions of fish each week, one of which should be oily.
 Try baked fishcakes or fish pie if you’re not used to the taste.

 Vary your veg